Our Initiatives

 Some youth need a little more than mentoring to overcome their challenges.
 Communities In Schools offers counseling services to students in Northeastern Nevada via video telehealth network managed by the Office of Rural Health.
 Students in Clark County receive counseling services directly in their schools.
 Proctored UNLV counseling and social work students provide services to ensure that at-risk children receive the extra support they need to be successful in school.

 In 2011-12, 93% of Southern Nevada students who participated in ongoing counseling for 1 semester and 100% of students who participated for 2 semesters improved in at least one target area.
-In Northeastern Nevada, 56% of surveyed students reported feeling less angry or sad, 56% reported an improved ability to control their own behavior, and 89% reported that they felt better prepared to make positive choices in the future.
+In 2013-14, 78% of surveyed students in Northeastern Nevada reported their ability to manage their emotions had improved, 78% reported an improved ability to handle situations, 70% reported that their quality of life had improved, and 61% reported improvement in their overall decision-making.

 Pediatric Medical Services